Kvar-ispw17/kvar-ispw17.github.io-src/content/about.md

 #### Why this name?

 It's from a word "relax".
-I search "KiLExq" on Google and found that nobody used this name before (the name need to be unique and symbolic as I think).
+I search "KiLEx-Q" on Google and found that nobody used this name before (the name need to be unique and symbolic as I think).

-#### How to ask for detailed information about KiLExq Studio?
+#### How to ask for detailed information about KiLEx-Q Studio?

-Contact KiLExq Studio at [kilexqstudio@kvar-ispw17.tk](mailto:kilexqstudio@kvar-ispw17.tk).
+Contact KiLEx-Q Studio at [kilexqstudio@kvar-ispw17.tk](mailto:kilexqstudio@kvar-ispw17.tk).

 #### Why use the free .tk domain?